 The SimCenter offers a multidisciplinary NHERI Research Experience for Undergraduates (REU).
 Students studying computer science, natural hazards engineering, and social sciences are encouraged to apply to the SimCenter through the NHERI REU program.

 The Data Depot of DesignSafe-CI provides a convenient platform for sharing simulation data that can be curated and cited by others.

-All SimCenter tools and manuals come with citable digital object identifiers (DOIs).
+All SimCenter tools come with citable Digital Object Identifiers (DOIs).
 Please use these identifiers to cite our tools when you use them in your research.
 The DOI is found in the README.md file of the specific tool’s github repository and is hosted by Zenodo with specifications for the citation.
 As an example, the Pile Group Tool’s citation is:

 Peter Mackenzie-Helnwein, Frank McKenna, Pedro Arduino, Alborz Ghofani, Maxwell Rutman, & Tatsuhiko Sweet.
 (2018, August 28).
 PileGroupTool (Version 2.0.3).
 Zenodo. http://doi.org/10.5281/zenodo.1410668